 A detailed discussion of surname entry formats can be found in Publication 1346, Electronic Return File Specifications and Record Layouts for Individual Income Tax Returns.
-The specific references can be located in Part 1, Validation-Form 1040 Required Field Entries.
+The specific references can be located in Part 1, Section 7 - Formats for Name Controls, Name Lines, and Addresses.
 If your software product "interprets" the name control from entries in the full name field, entries in the full name field should also conform to the name control format.